Himalayan Cedar Cedrus deodara

 -

-Deodar cedar is a fine textured evergreen tree in the Pinaceae (pine) family native from Tibet to Afghanistan.
-Its form is broadly pyramidal when young; its pendulous or weeping branches become wide and spreading, as its central leader often dies out.
-Growing at a moderate rate of 13" to 24" per year, this tree typically reaches heights of 50', however, in their native habitats, they can reach heights of up to 150' to 200'.
+Deodar cedar is a fine textured evergreen tree in the Pinaceae (pine) family native to the area from Tibet to Afghanistan.
+Its form is broadly pyramidal when young, but its pendulous or weeping branches become wide and spreading as its central leader often dies out.
+Growing at a moderate rate of 13 inches to 24 inches per year, this tree typically reaches heights of 50 feet; however, in its native habitat, it can reach heights of up to 200 feet.

 Plant it in a rich, well-drained and somewhat dry, sunny location with protection from winds.
 It is intolerant of poorly drained wet soils and can be easily damaged by frost.
-Transplant it easily if it has been root pruned.
+It can transplant easily if it has been root pruned.

 Considered to be one of the most graceful conifers, it works well as a specimen, in landscape groupings or as a screen but be sure to consider its large mature size when siting a location.
 Its year-round gray-green color provides interest in a winter garden along with providing cover and nesting sites for birds and small mammals.
 With its lower branches removed, it makes an attractive, interesting street tree.
 Due to its messy habits, placement as a street tree should include considering the distance from sidewalks and street paving.
 This tree is resistant to damage by deer and is moderately salt tolerant.